Mystic (comics): Note

+The bankruptcy of CrossGen prevented the publication of these previously-announced collections.

 Marvel limited series

-Marvel Comics relaunched Mystic in a four-issue limited series in 2011 written by G. Willow Wilson with art by David López.
-It was very different from the original series; Giselle and Genevieve are now poor orphan sisters in the steampunk world of Hyperion who secretly teach themselves the Noble Arts, a magical technology that only the nobility of Hyperion are allowed to study.
+In 2011, Marvel Comics relaunched Mystic as a four-issue limited series, written by G. Willow Wilson with art by David López.
+In this continuity reboot, Giselle and Genevieve are now poor orphan sisters in the steampunk world of Hyperion.
+They secretly teach themselves the Noble Arts, a magical technology which only the nobility are allowed to study.
 Wilson described the series as "high-fantasy Mean Girls meets Les Misérables".

-The limited series was collected in 2011 in a trade paperback titled The Tenth Apprentice.
+It was collected as The Tenth Apprentice in the same year.